JacquesGarre/DesignPatterns/src/Creational/AbstractFactory/README.md

 ## AbstractFactory

-**Abstract Factory** is a creational design pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+**Abstract Factory** is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Benefits